 Unlike most of the other kayabuki found in Japan, most of Miyama's 200 houses remain private residences.
 Some of the residents are craftspeople, skilled in such practical arts as basket making and roof thatching.
 Kayabuki no Sato is Miyama's main village, made up of 39 kayabuki, the largest concentration of thatched roof houses in Japan.

 Stay overnight in a kayabuki

 For a unique and authentic experience, you can spend the night in one of Kayabuki no Sato's minshuku, or guesthouses.
 Staying in one of the traditional homes will make you feel as if you've stepped back in time.
 Meals here feature local produce.

 Kayabuki no Sato Folk Museum

-Traditional tools and household items are on display here, and you can learn how the kayabuki are made and repaired.
+Traditional tools and household items are on display here, and you can see the back side of the kayabuki roof.

 Near the folk museum you'll find the Little Indigo Museum, a small indigo dyeing studio and gallery.

 For the outdoor enthusiast

 Miyama is a great place to indulge in outdoor activities.
-Popular choices include exploring Miyama with a local English guide and learning about the history and traditions of the traditional village, hiking local trails, cycling, and river rafting.
+Popular choices include a tour of Miyama with a local English-speaking guide to learn about the history and traditions of the traditional village, trekking to a hidden waterfall, cycling, and river rafting.